-109 "Regulations for state registration of juridical persons and private entrepreneurs" adopted by the session of the City Council of deputies of Ulan-Ude on May 27, 1999, nr.
-397-47 110 "Instructions about the unified procedure of state registration and registration of termination of economic
+[&]quot;Regulations for state registration of juridical persons and private entrepreneurs" adopted by the session of the City Council of deputies of Ulan-Ude on May 27, 1999, nr.
+397-47 terprises, so that check-ups of financial and economic activities can be arranged when applications for registration of new enterprises are handed in" to avoid possible misuse in bankruptcy proceedings.

 110 "Instructions about the unified procedure of state registration and registration of termination of economic subjects' activities in the city of Astrakhan", an enclosure to the Administrative Decree of the city of September 8, 1995, nr.
 2171 (enacted by Decree of February 28, 1997, nr.
-629) 111 Draft Federal Law "On Introduction of Changes and Additions to the Law of the RSFSR "On Enterprises establishment of the ZAO "Bankers' House (Bankirsky Dom)" holding on the basis of three banks that had invested their respective share holdings.113.
+629)